 Glycyrrhiza’s name reflects its most popularly known claim to fame: “sweet root.”
 With an extract that can be 30 to 50 times sweeter than sugar, we can see why our ancestors were inspired to turn it into candy!

-In Chinese medicine, anti-inflammatory licorice root has been used for centuries for many of the same uses that science has confirmed now — coughs and colds, gastrointestional issues, and female reproductive issues.
+In Chinese medicine, anti-inflammatory licorice root has been used for centuries for many of the same uses that science has confirmed now — coughs and colds, gastrointestinal issues, and female reproductive issues.

-One interesting note about the way licorice has been used in Chinese medicine is that it was used as a “guide drug.”
+One interesting way licorice has been used in Chinese medicine is that it was used as a “guide drug.”
 Licorice root was used in tandem with other herbs and remedies to enhance their effects and essentially guide the other herbs to where they would be most beneficial.
-In 2013, this use was observed and reviewed by the Tianjin University of Traditional Chinese Medicine.
 This ancient purpose, along with other licorice root benefits, no doubt contributed to licorice root being the most used herb in Chinese medicine!

 During the Middle Ages, Liquorice was often taken to alleviate the bad effects of highly spiced and overcooked food, fat and often-contaminated meats.
 As refrigeration was impossible, most meats were preserved by salting and by packing with aromatic herbs and spices.

-To the Egyptians Liquorice was a “cure-all”, although it was used throughout the ancient world for a variety of maladies.
-The herbal physician Dioscorides who travelled with the army of Alexander the Great gave it to the troops to give them stamina and endurance.
+To the Egyptians, Liquorice was a “cure-all”, although it was used throughout the ancient world for a variety of maladies.
+The herbal physician Dioscorides who traveled with the army of Alexander the Great gave it to the troops to give them stamina and endurance.

 By the 20th century, manufacturing allowed the root to be stripped for pharmaceutical uses and then extracted for candy sweetener.